Detecting Menopause Through Testing

 Progesterone is a hormone that stimulates the uterus and prepares it for pregnancy.
 It also regulates the menstrual cycle, and low levels of progesterone can cause irritability.
 Results will vary depending on when the test is done.

-Other important tests for women in PM&M:
+Other important tests for women in perimenopause and menopause:

 Bone density is a measure of calcium and other materials in your bones.
 Also called a DEXA scan, the bone density test can determine whether you have or are susceptible to osteoporosis.
-When you enter PM&M, the decline in estrogen can trigger a rapid loss of bone mass, so it’s important to check.
+When you enter perimenopause and menopause, the decline in estrogen can trigger a rapid loss of bone mass, so it’s important to check.
 The test measures the strength of the hip and spine.
 It takes only minutes and exposes you to very little radiation.

 CA-125 (cancer antigen 125) is a protein best known as a blood marker for ovarian cancer.
 It may be elevated with other malignant cancer, including those originating in the endometrium, fallopian tubes, lungs, breasts and gastrointestinal tract.
-Be sure to talk with your doctor about the pros and cons of this test, as the normal value range varies among laboratories and the CA-125 test can result in false positives.
+Be sure to talk with your specialist about the pros and cons of this test, as the normal value range varies among laboratories and the CA-125 test can result in false positives.

 Cholesterol is a waxy substance produced by the body.
 It makes hormones, skin cells, and digestive fluids.
-Cholesterol levels change in PM&M. Too much cholesterol can build up artery plaque, narrowing blood vessels and potentially causing a heart attack.
+Cholesterol levels change in perimenopause and menopause.
+Too much cholesterol can build up artery plaque, narrowing blood vessels and potentially causing a heart attack.
 A cholesterol panel usually includes checking your HDL (high-density lipoprotein or the good cholesterol), LDL (low-density lipoprotein or bad cholesterol) and Triglycerides (molecules of fatty acids), and gives you your total cholesterol/HDL ratio.
 You’ll need to fast for this test, so don’t eat or drink for 12 hours beforehand.

 Vitamin D3 (Cholecalciferol) is the vitamin that helps maintain normal blood levels of calcium and phosphorus, keeping your bones nice and strong.